ccummings/canjs-contacts-tutorial/part1/part1.md

 			categories: categories
 		});
 	});
-})
+});
 ```

-==line number for breakdown==
+Let's take a closer look at what is happening in this code:

+- **Line 1**: Wait for the DOM to be ready using jQuery's document ready function.
-When the DOM is ready, we call `findAll()` on both of our models to retrieve all of the contacts and categories.
-Since `findAll()` returns a Deferred, we can use jQuery's `$.when()` to execute both requests in parlell.
-When both of these requests are complete, our callback function will be executed with the response of these two requests.
-These parameters are arrays, with the first index being the `Model.List` of model instances retrieved.
-In the callback, a new instance of the `Contact` Control is created on the `#contacts` element and is passed the list of contacts and categories.
+- **Line 2**: Call `findAll()` on both models to retrieve all of the contacts and categories.
+Since `findAll()` returns a Deferred, `$.when()` is used to make both requests in parallel and execute a callback when they are finished.
+- **Line 3-4**: Get the list of model instances from the response of the two `findAll()` calls.
+The responses are arrays, with the first index being the list of model instances retrieved.
+- **Line 6-9**: Create an instance of the `Contact` Control on the `#contacts` element.
+The list of contacts and categories are passed into the Control.

 ## Summary

 That's it for part one of this tutorial.
-You've been introduced to the core of CanJS: Models, Views and Controls. ==Models abstract the data layer==represent data in our applications, Views are templates that turn our data into HTML and Controls wire everything up.
+You've been introduced to the core of CanJS:

+- `Models` abstract the data layer in your application
+- `Views` are templates that turn data into HTML
+- `Controls` wire everything up.

-In part 2, you'll create a Control and View to display categories and use routing to filter contacts.
+In part two, you'll create a Control and View to display categories and use routing to filter contacts.
 Hope to see you there.